pantheon-systems/documentation/source/_docs/guides/wordpress-commandline.md

 ---
-title: Use the Command Line to Create a WordPress Site Using Terminus and WP-CLI
+title: Create a WordPress Site From the Command Line Using Terminus and WP-CLI
 description: Learn how to install and use Terminus and WP-CLI to control a WordPress site on Pantheon.
 tags: [cli]
 categories: [develop, cli]